Essa-Ramzy/Dental-Accounting/README.md

 1. **Install XAMPP**: If you haven't already, download and install XAMPP from the official website.

+2. **Install 7z or Git**: These are required for some dependencies during the `composer install` process.
+You can download 7z from the official website and Git from its official website.

-2. **Clone the Repository**: Clone the project repository to your local machine using Git.
+3. **Clone the Repository**: Clone the project repository to your local machine using Git.

-3. **Place the Project in htdocs**: Move the project folder into the `htdocs` directory inside your XAMPP installation directory.
+4. **Place the Project in htdocs**: Move the project folder into the `htdocs` directory inside your XAMPP installation directory.

-4. **Start XAMPP**: Open the XAMPP control panel and start the Apache and MySQL services.
+5. **Start XAMPP**: Open the XAMPP control panel and start the Apache and MySQL services.

-5. **Install Dependencies**: Navigate to the project directory in your terminal and run `composer install` to install PHP dependencies and `npm install` to install JavaScript dependencies.
+6. **Install Dependencies**: Navigate to the project directory in your terminal and run `composer install` to install PHP dependencies.
+Then, run `composer require spatie/laravel-pdf` to add the necessary package for PDF export.
+Also, run `npm install` and `npm install puppeteer` to install JavaScript dependencies and the Puppeteer package for PDF export.

-6. **Setup the Database**: Update the `.env` file in the project root with your database connection details.
+7. **Setup the Database**: Update the `.env` file in the project root with your database connection details.
 The host will usually be `localhost` and the database will be the name of the database you want to create.

-7. **Run Migrations**: Run the command `php artisan migrate` in your terminal.
+8. **Run Migrations**: Run the command `php artisan migrate` in your terminal.
 If the database does not exist, Laravel will ask if you want to create it.
 Confirm the creation and Laravel will create the necessary tables in your database.

-8. **Access the Application**: You should now be able to access the application in your web browser at `http://localhost/your_project_folder/public`.
+9. **Access the Application**: You should now be able to access the application in your web browser at `http://localhost/your_project_folder/public`.

 Please note that these are general steps and the actual steps may vary based on the specific setup of your project.
 Always refer to any setup instructions provided in the project repository for the most accurate information.